biswajitpain/DevOps-Challenge/ci.md

 # TradeByte CI System

 ## Intorduction
-This is bare minimum build and deploymemnt system which can be integrated with Jenkins/ circle ci and etc .
-This is a concept
+This is a bare minimum build and deploymemnt system which can be integrated with Jenkins/ circle ci / Tarvis etc .
+This implementation is based on a concept.

 ## How it works